Mobile Devices

 Q: What type of mobile device do you recommend for content marketing?

-A: I recommend an Android phone because they are more user-friendly than iPhones.
-But you can use both.
+A: I recommend an Android phone because it is more user-friendly than an iPhone, but you can use both.

 Q: What is the best mobile device for content marketing?